luechtdiode/KuTu/SECURITY.md

 ## Reporting a Vulnerability

-Please report detected Security-Issues as described here. https://docs.github.com/de/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability
+Please report detected Security-Issues as described here: https://docs.github.com/de/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability

 If possible, provide suggestions on how you/one could/should fix the issue.